 Best Beaches in Maine

 Maine is famous for its beautiful beaches.
 Southern Maine in particular, is often regarded as having some of the best beaches in Maine offering soft white sand with typically gentle surf.
 With the right weather, Maine beaches can have waves that surfers crave and dramatic tides, Maine's tidal range is over 11 feet.

 Here are some of Maine's best beaches:

 Old Orchard Beach is famed for its 7 mile (no typo - seven mile) stretch of sand, with a centerpiece Pier in the middle.
-If you like the calming sound of the surf and rustling dune grass, then head north to Pine Point or south to Camp Ellis to get away from sand castle building, Frisbee tossing and typical beach play on a sunny day.
+If you like the calming sound of the surf and rustling dune grass, then head north to Pine Point or south to Camp Ellis to get away from the hubbub of typical beach play.
 Otherwise plunk your beach chair and umbrella by the Pier near Palace Playland and all the amusement that is Old Orchard Beach.
 You can even walk barefoot to buy salty delicious Pier fries or a slice of hot fresh pizza.
 It's a small wonder why this beach earns a placement among the best of Maine's beaches.

 Goose Rocks Beach in Kennebunkport doesn't make everyone's list, which makes it ever the more special.
 This three mile stretch of white sand in Kennebunkport near Cape Porpoise offers gentle surf and room to spread out, with great views of the Goose Rocks - hence the name, and Timber Island.
 Goose Rocks is located in a protected bay, between Cape Porpoise and Biddeford's Fortune's Rocks.

 Colony Beach, Kennebunkport's scenic beach is located in front of the namesake grand hotel.
 From this short but easy to access beach you can watch the yachts and lobstermen enter and exit the breakwater that guards the Kennebunk River, and you can see spectacular sunrises, sunsets and fireworks on the 4th of July.